Jugilus/JugimapFramework/examples_c++/ParallaxScrolling/README.md

 ## About

-Parallax Scrolling is an application which utilizes parallax map features of JugiMap API.
+Parallax Scrolling is a demo application which utilizes parallax map features of JugiMap API.

-For more information, editor map files and a web version go here: https://jugilus.github.io/Jugimap-ParallaxScrolling/JugimapParallaxScrolling.html
+For more information, editor map files and to see a web version go here: https://jugilus.github.io/Jugimap-ParallaxScrolling/JugimapParallaxScrolling.html

 ## Setting up the engine project